Belize

 Birding Belize

 Belize, formerly British Honduras, is the only English-speaking country in Central America.
-With a land area about the size of Wales, or the state of Massachusetts, and a population of barely 300,000 it is also one of the least populated areas in the region.
+With a land area about the size of Wales, or the state of Massachusetts; it is also one of the least populated areas in the region.
 All of which is pretty good news for the birds and other animals of Belize and even better news for the increasing number of birders who are discovering the natural riches of Belize.

 Birding highlights in the west of Belize, in what is known as the Mountain Pine Ridge, include the Stygian Owl, the rare Orange-Breasted Falcon and King Vulture Falls on the Hidden Valley estate where dozens of these creatures roost each night.
-Mayan archaeological sites can be good places to find birds and birdwatchers will often go to Caracol south of San Ignacio for the Keel-Billed Motmot which is also resident further south in Toledo close to the Guatemalan border.
+Mayan archaeological sites can be good places to find birds and birdwatchers will often go to Caracol south of San Ignacio for the national bird, the Keel-Billed Motmot, which is also resident further south in Toledo close to the Guatemalan border.

-Most birders are also nature lovers and besides the avifauna Belize has innumerable butterfly and moth species, insects, animals, orchids and bromeliads.
+Most birders are also nature lovers and besides the avifauna Belize has innumerable butterfly and moth species, insects and other animals, orchids and bromeliads.
 It is a natural history adventure you will never forget.

 Contributors